 \

-We like to determine the supremum of the $\lambda$ for which we can prove $\TDC_\lambda$, so, dually, the minimal $\lambda$ such that consistently we have $\NTDC_\lambda$ which means the failure of $\TDC_\lambda$, the trivial dual conjecture for $\lambda$, where: \mn \begin{enumerate} \item[$(\TDC_\lambda)$] \quad there is a $\lambda$-free Abelian group $G$ such that $\Hom(G,\bbZ)=0$. \end{enumerate} \mn This seems the weakest algebraic statement of this kind; it is consistent that the number is $\infty$, as if $\bold V = \bold L$ then $\TDC_\lambda$ holds for every $\lambda$ (see, e.g. \cite{GbTl12}).
-On the one hand we can by Magidor-Shelah \cite{MgSh:204}, for $\lambda = \min\{\lambda$: i.e. $\lambda$ a fix point, that is $\lambda = \aleph_\lambda\}$ consistently we cannot, that is, $\NTDC_\lambda$ is consistent, as more is proved there: consistently $\lambda$-free $\Rightarrow$ free.
-On the other hand, since long ago we know this for $\lambda = \aleph_1$ and recently by \cite{Sh:883}, we know that for $\lambda = \aleph_n$ there are examples using $n$-BB ($n$-dimensional black boxes) introduced there (for every $n$).
+We would like to determine the supremum of all $\lambda$ for which we can prove $\TDC_\lambda$, so, dually, the minimal $\lambda$ such that consistently we have $\NTDC_\lambda$ which means the failure of $\TDC_\lambda$, the trivial dual conjecture for $\lambda$, where: \mn \begin{enumerate} \item[$(\TDC_\lambda)$] \quad there is a $\lambda$-free Abelian group $G$ such that $\Hom(G,\bbZ)=0$. \end{enumerate} \mn This seems the weakest algebraic statement of this kind; it is consistent that the number is $\infty$, as if $\bold V = \bold L$ then $\TDC_\lambda$ holds for every $\lambda$ (see, e.g. \cite{GbTl12}).
+On the one hand by Magidor-Shelah \cite{MgSh:204}, for $\lambda = \min\{\lambda: \lambda$ is a fixed point, that is $\lambda = \aleph_\lambda\}$, $\NTDC_\lambda$ is consistent, as more is proved there: consistently ``$\lambda$-free $\Rightarrow$ free".
+On the other hand, since long ago we know the following for $\lambda = \aleph_1$ and recently by \cite{Sh:883}, we know that for $\lambda = \aleph_n$ there are examples using the $n$-BB ($n$-dimensional black boxes) introduced there (for every $n$).
 Subsequently those were used for more complicated algebraic relatives in G\"obel-Shelah \cite{GbSh:920}, G\"obel-Shelah-Str\"ungman \cite{GbShSm:981} and G\"obel-Herden-Shelah \cite{GbHeSh:970}.
 In \cite{Sh:898} we have several close approximations to proving in ZFC the existence for $\aleph_\omega$, that is $\TDC_{\aleph_\omega}$ using 1-black boxes.

 Here we finally fully prove that $\TDC_{\aleph_\omega}$ holds and much more; $\lambda = \aleph_{\omega_1 \cdot \omega}$ is the first cardinal for which $\TDC_\lambda$ cannot be proved in $\ZFC$.
-The existence proof for $\lambda' < \lambda$ is a major result here, relying on existence proof of quite free $n$-black boxes, (\S1) which use results on $\pcf$ (see \cite{Sh:1008}).
-For complementary consistency results we start with the universe forced in \cite{MgSh:204} and then we force with a c.c.c. forcing notion making $\MA + 2^{\aleph_0}$ large but has to work to show the desired result.
+The existence proof for $\lambda' < \lambda$ is a major result here, relying on existence proof of quite free $n$-black boxes, (in \S1) which use results on $\pcf$ (see \cite{Sh:1008}).
+For complementary consistency results we start with the universe forced in \cite{MgSh:204} and then we force with a c.c.c. forcing notion making ``$\MA + 2^{\aleph_0}$ large" but we have to work to show the desired result.